lupyuen/lupyuen.github.io/src/pio.md

 # PinePhone Schematic

-Let's flip to Page 11 of the __PinePhone Schematic__ to understand how the PinePhone LEDs are connected...
+Let's turn to Page 11 of the __PinePhone Schematic__ to understand how the PinePhone LEDs are connected...

 -   [__PinePhone Schematic__](https://files.pine64.org/doc/PinePhone/PinePhone%20v1.2b%20Released%20Schematic.pdf)